Closure of popular wilderness area extended because of fires

 Forest officials have also kept a nervous eye on fires burning just across the Canadian border, in Ontario’s Quetico Provincial Park, which led them to close some parts of the Boundary Waters north of Ely earlier this summer.

-But when the so-called John Ek fire took off late last week, forest officials decided to close the entire wilderness area as a precaution.
+But when the John Ek fire took off late last week, forest officials decided to close the entire wilderness area as a precaution.
 They said that fire and the Greenwood Lake fire had stretched their resources too thin to ensure the safety of paddlers and campers.
+Neither fire grew much Tuesday thanks to better weather, Forest Service officials said.

 More than 400 crew members are fighting the forest fires.